Docker on Ubuntu and RHEL on-premises

 Step 1 – Web portal configuration: Define data sources and link them to a log collector

-Go to the automated upload setting page:
+Go to the Automatic log upload settings page.

+a.
 In the Cloud App Security portal, click the settings icon followed by Log collectors.

-For each firewall or proxy from which you want to upload logs, create a matching data source:
+For each firewall or proxy from which you want to upload logs, create a matching data source.

 a.
 Click Add data source.